-Federal wage gain data is a useful fiction that obscures the fact that take-home pay has fallen dramatically the past 30 years, because this data treats both salaries and the money that employers pay out for emloyee benefits as wages.
-That practice allows the huge and sustained increase in the cost of health care benefits to obscure the fact that take-home pay has not kept pace with inflation since 1980.
+Federal wage gain data is a useful fiction that obscures the fact that take-home pay has fallen dramatically the past 30 years, because this data treats both salaries and the money that employers pay out for employee benefits as wages.
+A practice which has allowed the huge and sustained increase in the cost of health care benefits to obscure the fact that take-home pay has not kept pace with inflation since 1980.

 That’s one of the stab wounds in the back of the middle class.

 The wholesale relocation of employment engines like factories and call centers to other nations by the Fortune 500 represents another stab wound.
 The rise of political lobbyists and political marketing, which has all but disenfrachised working voters and ended representative government, also is a stab wound.